CloudC2021/MiniProject2021/README.md

 	nohup python app.py >/dev/null 2>&1 &

+Our app is now running.
+We can see it using the external IP and the port we gave to it (in our case is port 5001).
+If we want to kill our operation, we first must find its id.

+	ps -ef | grep python
+	kill -9 <id>

 <h2>Steps to setup SSL on Google Cloud Platform load balancer</h2>

 First we have to obtain a domain from a domain name registrar.